kd-github-iitj/Scalar_assignment/README.md

 A production-ready full-stack React application template with integrated Express server, featuring React Router 6 SPA mode, TypeScript, Vitest, Zod and modern tooling.

-While the starter comes with a express server, only create endpoint when strictly neccesary, for example to encapsulate logic that must leave in the server, such as private keys handling, or certain DB operations, db...

 ## Tech Stack

 - **PNPM**: Prefer pnpm